Trigger one flow based on the execution of another flow.

 type: "io.kestra.plugin.core.trigger.Flow"

-Kestra is able to trigger a flow as soon as another flow ends.
-This allows to add implicit dependencies between multiple flows, which can often be managed by different teams.
+Kestra can automatically start a flow as soon as another flow ends.
+This allows you to create dependencies between flows, even when those flows are owned by different teams.

 Check the Flow trigger documentation for the list of all properties.